Hyundai Accent: United States

 In the US, although manuals exist for Accents before and after 1999, a manual for 1999 Hyundai Accent has not been published.
-Additionally, owners of the 1999 model were informed by their dealers that the power output of the 1.5-liter engine was in fact rated at 88 hp.
+Additionally, owners of the 1999 model were informed by their dealers that the power output of the 1.5-litre engine was in fact rated at 88 hp.
 Only the 3-door Liftback and 4-door sedan were offered.

 Indonesia

-In Indonesia, the Accent was assembled locally and marketed as the Bimantara Cakra from 1996 to 1998(alongside the Bimantara Nenggala/Hyundai Elantra) and only available as 4-door sedan with a fuel injected 1.5-liter 12-valve engine and 5-speed manual transmission.
-After the 1997 Asian financial crisis that affected Indonesia in 1998, Bimantara went bankrupt and the production facilities was taken over by Hyundai (also the first time Hyundai started selling their cars with their own brand in Indonesia) and reintroduced the Cakra as Accent, still with the 1.5-liter 12-valve engine but with the facelifted model and additional 4-speed automatic transmission variant from 1998 to 2001.
-From 2001 to 2006, this generation was still on sale side by side with the second generation Accent (sold as Hyundai Verna) but as Hyundai Excel, specially for taxi fleets.
+In Indonesia, the Accent was assembled locally and marketed as the Bimantara Cakra from 1996 to 1998 (alongside the Bimantara Nenggala/Hyundai Elantra) and only available as a 4-door sedan and powered by a fuel injected 1.5-litre 12-valve engine, mated to a 5-speed manual transmission.
+After the 1997 Asian financial crisis that affected Indonesia in 1998, Bimantara went bankrupt and the production facilities were taken over by Hyundai (also the first time Hyundai started selling their cars with their own brand in Indonesia) and reintroduced the Cakra as Accent, still with the same 1.5-litre 12-valve engine but with the facelifted model and an additional 4-speed automatic transmission variant from 1998 to 2001.
+From 2001 to 2006, the seda was sold together with the second generation Accent (sold as Hyundai Verna) but as Hyundai Excel, specially for taxi fleets.

 China

 In China, the Hyundai Excel was branded as the Kia Qianlima under Dongfeng Yueda Kia.
-It came with either a 1.3-liter SOHC engine or a 1.6-liter engine DOHC engine.
+It came with either a 1.3-litre SOHC engine or a 1.6-litre engine DOHC engine.
 Production ran from December 2002 until November 2006.
 It had similar styling to the regular Hyundai Excel until it was given a facelift in 2005 featuring a new grille and foglamps.
 Trim levels included the 1.3 DLX, 1.3L GL (Manual), 1.3L GL (Automatic), 1.6 GLS (Manual) and the 1.6 GLS (Automatic).
 The only body style available was the 4-door sedan.

 Safety

 The 1998 Hyundai Accent was crash-tested by the European New Car Assessment Programme and showed rather poor performance, scoring only 4 points out of 16 for frontal impact, and receiving 2 stars for adult occupants and 2 stars for pedestrians.
-The passenger compartment became unstable in the crash test.
-It was determined that there was an unacceptably high risk of chest injury during side impact crash, as a result, the car would not meet the minimum legal requirement in 1999.
+The passenger compartment became unstable in the crash test.It was determined that there was an unacceptably high risk of chest injury during side impact crash, as a result, the car would not meet the minimum legal requirement in 1999.
 The Swedish insurance company, Folksam, rates the 1st-gen Accent as one of the safest cars in its weight class.